webcomics/dosage/README.md

 sure no content is accessed in an automatic way without consent by the publishers.

-In any case you should support the authors of the comics you are downloading, either by buying some of their products or even donating them some money since they provide the comics you like and read.
+In any case, you should support the authors of the comics you are downloading, either by buying some of their products or even donating them some money since they provide the comics you like and read.